Looking to buy an insurance policy? You would’ve come across the term “insurance premium” by now.

 Premium happens to be an important component of any policy, whether it be life insurance or general policies.
 If we were to understand a policy as a contract between the policyholder and the insurance provider, it entails that both parties bring something to the table against which they get something in return.
-The insurer offers you the coverage as defined in the policy you choose, against which the policyholder is required to pay the premium.
+The insurer offers you the coverage as defined in the policy you choose, against which the policyholder is required to pay the insurance premium.
 Hence, premium can be understood as the amount that buys you the policy coverage.

 What is an Insurance Premium?

-In the context of life insurance, insurance premium is simply a fixed amount you pay towards the sum assured or life cover, i.e., the money paid out to your dependents in case something unfortunate happens to you during the policy term.
+In the context of life insurance, an insurance premium is simply a fixed amount you pay towards the sum assured or life cover, i.e., the money paid out to your dependents in case something unfortunate happens to you during the policy term.

 The type of life insurance premium payment term as well as the frequency can be chosen by the policyholder as per the options available.
 The premium payment term refers to the duration for which you will be paying the premium.
 A common assumption may be that the term of premium payment is the same as the duration of your coverage.
 However, you can choose to have a limited premium payment term or a single premium payment as well.